NavigationContentFooter

 This solution enables you to migrate your database(s) automatically, with a bash script using the Scaleway CLI v2.
 The script will walk you through the migration process.

-• You have installed the Scaleway CLI v2 on your machine
+• Installed the Scaleway CLI v2 on your machine and the relevant PostgreSQL binaries on your machine

-1. Copy and paste the following script into a text file, and save it as db_mig_script.sh
+1. Copy and paste the following script into a text file, and save it as db_mig_script.sh.

 #!/bin/bash -l